catmengi/DynamicRPC/README.md

 Other types are combination of C types or custom types designed to handle structures or multi-dimensional arrays like: **SIZEDBUF, RPCBUFF, RPCSTRUCT**

-Also there are some special types like **PSTORAGE, INTERFUNC, UNIQSTR** for them refer to [rpctypes.h](http://github.com/catmengi/DynamicRPC/blob/master/rpctypes.h "rpctypes.h")
+Also there are some special types like **PSTORAGE, INTERFUNC, FINGERPRINT**  (DOESNT exist for client side (not passed from client side)) for them refer to [rpctypes.h](http://github.com/catmengi/DynamicRPC/blob/master/rpctypes.h "rpctypes.h")

 All this types are declared in **enum rpctypes**